aasthasingh14/TeeRex-Store/AboutProject.md

 - **Shopping Cart**: Add t-shirts to a shopping cart, adjust quantities, and remove items.
 - **Local Storage**: Persist cart items in the local storage so that the cart remains intact on page refresh.
 - **Responsive Design**: The application is fully responsive and scales gracefully across various devices, ensuring a seamless user experience on desktops, tablets, and smartphones.
 - **State Management**: Uses React's `useState` hook for efficient state management, enabling dynamic updates to the UI based on user interactions.
+Once add to cart is clicked the quantity decreases and increments in Cart.
+Any increase and decrease in quantity in cart also reflects in Product i.e, in home page.
+The navbar count of cart only increases when any new item is added.
+With this even the total amount also changes.

 ### Technologies Used